bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 	$this->lang->load('file_name');

-See the :doc:`Language Class <language>` page for more info regarding language files.
+See the :doc:`Language Class </libraries/language>` page for more info regarding language files.

 .. _changing-delimiters: